 However, there was one opponent who waged war against the Greek gambler—one opponent he could not win no matter how good he was: the casinos.

 The higher the summit, the harder the fall

 After his glorious return in 1992, the unfortunate finale was equally spectacular for Karas.
 Like a Hollywood movie where the enemy turns the hero into a villain, Karas saw the casinos coming on to him like a train in a tunnel.

-First he was accused of marking blackjack decks, trying to defraud the casinos.
-He was arrested five times for alleged casino scams in California and Nevada and in 2013 he was sentenced to 73 days in prison and was fined a hefty amount.
+First, he was accused of marking blackjack decks, trying to defraud the casinos.
+He was arrested five times for alleged casino scams in California and Nevada, and in 2013, he was sentenced to 73 days in prison and fined a hefty amount.

 “Casinos don’t want you to win.
 They want to make a living out of you.
 They don’t want you to make a living out of them,” he once said.

 His pursuers had managed to make a case and prove, through footage from security cameras, that he had forged the deck.
 According to the indictment, Karas marked the blackjack cards with tiny ink stains.

 Karas’ glorious gambling career ended in 2015.
 The coup de grace was that his name was put in the famous “Black Book.”
 He was black listed in all the casinos.
 Once someone’s name enters the Black Book pages, it is never crossed out no matter what happens.